Preparing for Accreditation Visits

 Annual workshop helps universities with accreditation process

-The IIE Accreditation Advisory Council again will sponsor a workshop at the IIE Annual Conference & Expo to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
+The IISE Accreditation Advisory Council again will sponsor a workshop at the IIE Annual Conference & Expo to help industrial engineering and industrial engineering technology department chairs and assessment coordinators prepare for upcoming ABET accreditation visits.
 The session will focus on assembling documentation and making arrangements in advance of an accreditation visit, with a specific emphasis on industrial engineering program criteria.

 The workshop is scheduled for 1 p.m. to 5 p.m.
 May 22 as a session during the conference, which will be held May 21-24 at the Disneyland Resort Hotel in Anaheim, Calif.

 The session can accommodate up to 50 people, and pre-registration is required.
 To pre-register, email Bonnie Cameron at firstname.lastname@example.org.